 American Airlines ditches Champagne for Ferrari

-American Airlines has become the latest airline to move away from Champagne with the company now serving Ferrari Trento DOC Italian fizz on first and business class areas.
+American Airlines has become the latest airline to move away from Champagne with the company now serving Ferrari Trento DOC Italian fizz in first and business class areas.

-The airliner will now serve the Ferrari brut from Trentino, which is created with 100% Chardonnay grapes.
+The airline will now serve the Ferrari brut from Trentino, which is produced with 100% Chardonnay grapes.

 The wine, which has consistently received high scores at blind tastings, is described by Ferrari as “lively, bright straw yellow in colour with a fresh and intense bouquet on the nose, with a broad fruity note of ripe Golden Delicious apples, white flowers and a delicate scent of yeast” that is derived from 20 months of ageing in the bottle.

-On flight forums, many were quick to note that the wine should not be seen as a downgrade from Champagne.
-Some suggested that it was a “shame” that American Airlines didn’t serve American Sprinkling Wine rather than Italian bubbles, which could have been acquired at a similar price point, such as Argyle and a number of other award-winning sparkling producers, many of whom are located in Oregon’s Willamette Valley.
+On flight forums, many were quick to note that the wine should not be seen as a downgrade from Champagne, though some suggested that it was a “shame” that American Airlines didn’t serve American sparkling wine rather than Italian bubbles, which could have been acquired at a similar price point.
+Producers such as Argyle and a number of other award-winning sparkling makers, many of whom are located in Oregon’s Willamette Valley, were touted as being more appropriate replacements.

-The news follows other airlines also ditching Champagne for other fizz, including Finnair who now serve Bernard-Massard Cuvée de l’Ecusson sparkling wine from Luxembourg on short-haul flights.
+The news follows on from other airlines also ditching Champagne for different sparkling wines, including Finnair which now serves Bernard-Massard Cuvée de l’Ecusson sparkling wine from Luxembourg on its short-haul flights.